MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-faqs-egnyte.md

 </br>

 **Question:**   **Can I rearrange content during a migration?**</br>
 Answer:  Not recommended.
 Any major changes in directory structure should happen before or after your migration.
-It is also not a good idea to use our app to rearrange content.
+It's also not a good idea to use our app to rearrange content.
 The risks that come with rearranging content during the migration are primarily in the form of data duplication; our incremental process sees all changes as new data.
 So, for example, if you change a folder name at the root, we detect that as a new folder, and all of the contents is re-transferred, including all subfolders.
 When sharing permissions are transferred, both owners and collaborators receive duplicate data if content has been rearranged or renamed.
 </br>

 **Question:**   **What happens to external sharing links?**</br>
-Answer:  We do not recreate external sharing links.
+Answer:  We don't recreate external sharing links.
 After migration, these have to be set in the destination manually.</br>

 **Question:**   **What about external collaborators?**</br>
-Answer:  We do not share content with external collaborators.
+Answer:  We don't share content with external collaborators.
 This policy is in place to protect your organization, and industry best practice is to never automatically share sensitive internal data with external users.</br>

 **Question:**   **Does Migration Manager preserve file versions?**</br>
 Answer:  No. During a migration, only the most recent version of a file is transferred.</br>

 **Question:**   **Does Migration Manager automatically notify users?**</br>
-Answer:  No.  We automatically suppress all emails to users so they are not bombarded with excessive notifications about the data they now have access to.</br>
+Answer:  No.  We automatically suppress all emails to users so they aren't bombarded with excessive notifications about the data they now have access to.</br>